RobertTalbert/discretecs/MTH225-Winter2024/assignments/checkpoints/Checkpoint 9 guide.md

 6. $\lbrace (1,7), (3,7), (5,7), (7,7) \rbrace$

+### Common mistakes

+- **Answering "4" for part 6:** The question does not ask for the cardinality of the set, it asks for the set itself.
+Had it asked for cardinality it would have said $|A \times D|$.
+- **Wrong data type in part 6:** The elements of the [cartesian product](https://publish.obsidian.md/mth225/Sets+and+Functions/Cartesian+product) $A \times D$ are *tuples*, not two-element sets.
+Therefore $(3,7)$ is a valid element but not $\lbrace 3, 7 \rbrace$.
+Another valid element that needs to appear here is the tuple $(7,7)$ which is not the same as the set $\lbrace 7 \rbrace$.
+In the past, getting the wrong data type on a cartesian product was a "simple" error but this time it's not simple because it ends up excluding one of the elements.

 ## C5

 1. It's literally a license plate problem.
 There are 10 choices for the four places that digits go, and 26 choices for the three letters.
 So the full count is $10^4 \cdot 26^3 = 175760000$.